Knieküchle: Preparation

-In the past, the pastry was mostly eaten during the harvest and on holidays, especially for Kermesse or Dult.
+In the past, the dessert was mostly eaten during the harvest and on holidays, especially for Kermesse or Dult.

 In Franconia, people also differentiate between "catholic" and "protestant" Knieküchle depending whether it is dusted with confectioner's sugar or not.

 Name etymology

 According to legend, the name derives from the practice of baker women from Franconia that stretched the dough over their knees very thinly so they could read love letters through it.